BarelyMiSSeD/minqlx-plugins/README.md

 Usage: !votebanversion

 <br><br>
+<b>CVARs</b>
 <b>The following bot settings used in the voteban script can be set with the rest of the minqlx bot settings:</b><br>
 The settings are shown with the default settings.
 Edit them to change the permission levels or on/off status.<br>

-<b>set qlx_votebanAdmin "5"</b> - Sets the permisson level needed to add and remove someones server voting privilage.
+<b>set qlx_votebanAdmin "5"</b> - Sets the minqlx server permisson level needed to add and remove someones server voting privilage.
 Voting privilage can only be removed from players below the qlx_votebanProtectionLevel setting.<br>
 <b>set qlx_votebanProtectionLevel "5"</b> - If the person being added to the vote ban list has this minqlx server permission level, they can't be added to the vote ban list.<br>
 <b>set qlx_votebanVoteBan "1"</b> - Toruns on/off vote banning.
-Vote banning will remove voting privilages from a player on the server.
-(1 is on, 0 is off).<br>
+Vote banning will remove voting privilages from a player on the server (1 is on, 0 is off).<br>

+<br><br>
+#InviteOnly.py

+This script was dut to a request I received that would allow you to have an invite only server that wouldn't reply on passwords that can be given to anyone.

+The inviteonly.py script will allow an admin to add people to the invite only list which allows them to play on the server.

+Anyone not on the invite only list will be kicked from the server or confined to spectator, depending on the script settings.

+Players can be allowed to spectate for a settable amount of minutes (default is 3) to allow a server admin to easily add them to the invite only list with the connected player's client id (goten from the !id command or the /players command).

+The script can also be set to kick people not on the invite only list as soon as they connect to the server.

+The permission level needed to admin the invite only list is settable.
+See the CVAR section below for instructions.

+<br><br>
+Commands available with inviteonly.py listed with the default settings

+<b>•	Permission level 5</b>

+<b>!add_inviteonly</b> (alternatively !addinviteonly)

+Adds a player to the invite only list to allow them to play on the server.

+Usage: !add_inviteonly 'player id|steam id' 'name'

+<b>!del_inviteonly</b> (alternatively !delinviteonly)

+Removes a player from the invite only list.

+Usage: !del_inviteonly 'player id|steam id'

+<b>!list_inviteonly</b> (alternatively !listinviteonly)

+Lists players in the invite only list.

+Usage: !list_inviteonly

+<b>!reload_inviteonly</b> (alternatively !load_inviteonly)

+Reloads the invite only list.

+Usage: !reload_inviteonly

+<b>!inviteonlyversion</b>

+checks to see if the inviteonly.py is up to date and lists the version running on the server.

+Usage: !inviteonlyversion

+<br><br>
+<b>CVARs</b>
+<b>The following bot settings used in the inviteonly script can be set with the rest of the minqlx bot settings:</b><br>
+The settings are shown with the default settings.<br>

+<b>set qlx_inviteonlyAdmin "5"</b> - Sets the minqlx server permisson level needed to add and remove someone to/from the invote only list.<br>
+<b>set qlx_invoteonlyAllowSpectator "0"</b> - Set to "1" to allow spectators to remain on the server indefiniltely even when not on the invite only list  (1 is on, 0 is off).<br>
+<b>set qlx_inviteonlySpectatorTime "3"</b> - Sets the amount of time (in minutes) a player can be a spectaror before being kicked if not on the invote only list.<br>
+<i>Set qlx_invoteonlyAllowSpectator and qlx_inviteonlySpectatorTime to "0" to kick players immediately.</i><br>